tech-otaku/menu-bar-clock/README.md

 | France         | `Thu 28 Aug at 23:46` |
 | Germany        | `Thu 28.
 Aug 23:46`   |
 | Czechia        | `Thu 28.
 8. 23:46`    |

+In addition, the primary preferred language setting also in System Preferences > Language & Region > General [may affect how the date and time is displayed](https://github.com/tech-otaku/menu-bar-clock/issues/8#issuecomment-1019289477).

 <br />